Towards the Classification of Weak Fano Threefolds with \rho = 2: Introduction

 \begin{lemma} Let $D$ be any divisor which is not $\psi$-nef, i.e., $-D$ is $\psi$-ample.
 Then the $D$-flop of $\psi$ exists, i.e., a small birational map $\psi^+: X^+ \rightarrow X'$ such that the strict transform $\widetilde{D} \subset X^{+}$ is $\psi^{+}$-ample.
 Moreover, $X^{+}$ is smooth with $-K_{X^{+}}$ big and nef and

 \end{lemma}

 \begin{proof} See Proposition 2.2 in \cite{JPR07} \end{proof}

 We can further assume that $-K_X$ is generated by global sections (assumption (v)).
-The case when $-K_X$ is not generated by global sections is the case when $X'$ is a deformation of the Fano threefold $V_2$.
+The case when $-K_X$ is not generated by global sections is the case when $X'$ is a deformation of the Fano threefold $V_2$, a double cover of $\P^3$ ramified along a smooth quartic.
 This is proved in Proposition 2.5 in \cite{JPR07}.

 If $-K_X$ is divisible in Pic$(X)$, then $-K_X = r_XH$ for some $H \in \Pic(X)$, where $r_X$ is called the \textit{index} of $X$.
 The divisor $H$ is called the \textit{fundamental divisor} and the linear system $|H|$ is the \textit{fundamental system} on $X$.
 The self-intersection number $H^3$ is the \textit{degree} of $X$.
 Since we are assuming $X$ to be smooth (and in particular Gorenstein), we remark that the index $r$ is a positive integer.
 By using the smoothing of $X'$, \cite{Shi89} has shown that $r_X \le 4$, with equality when $X' = \P^3$.
 In addition, \cite{Shi89} showed that when $r_X = 3$, $X' \subset \P^4$ is the quadric.
 In both cases, $X \cong X^{+}$.
 For $r_X = 3$, both $\phi$ and $\phi^{+}$ are $\P^2$-bundles over $\P^1$.
 See \cite{JPR07} proposition 2.12 for more details.